Equine Dentist Degree and Training Programs

 What Programs Offer Training in Equine Dentistry?

 Very few equine dentist degree programs are available, though at least one can be found in the U.S. Equine dentistry training is most frequently available through Doctor of Veterinary Medicine (DVM) programs.
-However, short-term equine dentistry programs are available for working veterinarians and veterinarian technicians.
 These programs aren't available online, since they're very hands-on and require working directly with horses and dentistry equipment.

 What Topics Will I Study?